-Section 62-1901(c)(2)(d) The proposed conditional use shall not cause the adopted level of service for solid waste disposal applicable to the property or area covered by such level of Page 5 service, to be exceeded.
+Section 62-1901(c)(2)(d) The proposed conditional use shall not cause the adopted level of service for solid waste disposal applicable to the property or area covered by such level of service, to be exceeded.

-Applicant's Response: The sale of alcoholic beverages for on premise use will not cause the adopted level of service for solid waste disposal for the property or area covered by such level of service to be exceeded.
+The sale of alcoholic beverages for on premise use will not cause the adopted level of service for solid waste disposal for the property or area covered by such level of services to be exceeded.

-Section 62-1901(c)(2)(e): The proposed conditional use shall not cause the adopted level of service for potable water or wastewater applicable to the property or the area covered by such level of service, to be exceeded by the proposed use.
+Section 62-1901(c)(2)(e) The proposed conditional use shall not cause the adopted level of service for potable water or wastewater applicable to the property or the area covered by such level of service, to be exceeded by the proposed use.

-Applicant's Response: The sale of alcoholic beverages for on premise use will not cause the adopted level of service for potable water or wastewater for the property or the area covered by such level of service, to be exceeded.
+The sale of alcoholic beverages for on premise use will not cause the adopted level of service for potable water or wastewater for the property or area covered by such level of services to be exceeded.

-Section 62-1901(c)(2)(f): The proposed conditional use must have existing or proposed screening or buffering, with reference to type, dimensions and character to eliminate or reduce substantial, adverse nuisance, sight, or noise impacts on adjacent and nearby properties containing less intensive uses.
+Section 62-1901(c)(2)(f) The proposed conditional use must have existing or proposed screening or buffering, with reference to type, dimensions and character to eliminate or reduce substantial, adverse nuisance, sight, or noise impacts on adjacent and nearby properties containing less intensive uses.

-Applicant's Response: The site plan is recently approved by Brevard County and meets all county screening/buffering code requirements.
+The site plan is recently approved by Brevard County and meets all County screening/buffering code requirements.